P. E. de Josselin de Jong

-Early years
+Early life and education

 Patrick was born in Beijing in 1922.
 His father (a Dutch) was a former naval officer and was with the foreign service.
 His mother was Scottish.

 Patrick and his mother moved to the Netherlands when he was aged six in 1928, receiving his secondary education at Stedelijk Gymnasium Leiden.
 Under his father's influence, he enrolled in 1940 in a course in Indonesian Languages at Leiden University to prepare for a career as a linguist with the Dutch East Indies civil service.

 He was the nephew of structural anthropologist J.P.B. de Josselin de Jong who coined the concept of the field of ethnological study in his second inaugural lecture (1935).
 The Leiden tradition was set by J.P.B. with the concept of Field of Ethnological Study; the focus being on the structural core of Indonesian societies.
 His successor continued and expanded this line of research (comparative structuralism).

 Patrick and J.P.B. regularly attended the evening meetings of the student society W.D.O.
 Peter Suzuki was his assistant.
 Patrick occupied the room of his uncle in the University.
 J.P.B. had also gifted Patrick with his personal toga or professional gown.
 J.P.B. had used this gown as a symbolic rite on 20 occasions while conferring doctorates on his students.

-During the Second World War, Patrick was a member of the Dutch resistance.